Flew out to Wyoming after the program yesterday for, say, just a social dinner with some friends.

 One that takes some limited steps now to spread the message of freedom on the island, but preserves our ability to bargain on behalf of democracy with a post-Fidel government.

-See, there's always these we need to do this, but we need to do this while.
+See, there's always these, we need to do this, but we need to do this while.

-Not gonna want to read this.
+Not going to want to read this.

 Back to the phones right after this.